General Bird Records Reporting Guidelines

 Records can be submitted in one of four ways:

 Although not always possible, it is a great help to keep your Birdtrack sites as small as possible, ideally within a single kilometre square, and try not to extend beyond a tetrad.
 If “your site” straddles two (or more) squares then consider setting it up as two (or more) sites so that your records are clearly assigned to the correct square so your records can be mapped with confidence and your observations used for national and local surveys.
 Precise grid references are not only useful for distribution mapping but are a requirement for conservation purposes therefore please consider using the facility within Birdtrack for pin-pointing your observation (s) at a 1km (AANNNN) or 100m (AANNNNNN) level.
-Birdtrack is excellent for recording birds and also facilitates the recording of dragonflies.
+Birdtrack is excellent for recording birds and also facilitates the recording of dragonflies and mammals.
 However, if you record many taxa and wish to keep all you observations in one system then consider using iRecord, an application being developed by Biodiverse IT and the Biological Records Centre on behalf of the National Biodiversity Network (NBN).
 Sussex bird records are made available from iRecord to the society.

 - Electronically, via your computer, using the Society’s “Record Capture 2” (Microsoft Excel) software.
 You can download Record Capture 2 from our website (Click Here).
 The software contains instructions that will guide you on how to complete your records.
 You should submit your electronic records as soon as possible after the end of the year, and certainly no later than the end of January.
 They should be sent as an email attachment to the Society’s database team at email@example.com.
 Please note that this is definitely a second-choice method and should only be chosen if for some reason you are unable to make use of the BTO Birdtrack system or are providing more detailed information.